 These herbs thrive when they get at least 6-8 hours of direct sunlight per day.
 They’ll also appreciate soil drying out a bit between waterings.

-Herb Plants for Partial Sun
+Herb Plants for Partial Sun or Shade

 These herbs thrive when they get between 4-6 hours of sun (give or take…).
 They’ll also appreciate more consistent watering than their full sun counterparts.